Maskology/.github/profile/README.md

 ### Other Repositories
 ##### Deployment
-[Node.js Model Deployment](https://github.com/Maskology/deploy-ml-in-nodejs) is the main deployment
+[Node.js Model Deployment](https://github.com/Maskology/deploy-ml-in-nodejs) is the main deployment (the source code will be copied to Node.js backend server)
 [FastAPI Model Deployment](https://github.com/Maskology/ml-deploy-fastapi) as plan B if the node.js deployment not going well

 ##### Dashboard